Blaisorblade/pdbp.github.io/index.md

  - a form transforms programs to a program,
  - a definition defines a program or a form in terms of programs and forms.

-Think of forms as *program templates* and programs transformed by them as *program fragments*, or *program components* that can be plugged into them to obtain a *composite program*.
+Think of forms as *program templates* and programs transformed by them as *program fragments*, or *program components*, that can be plugged into them to obtain a *composite program*.

 The `FP` forms are